 Data and customer insights

 As standard, AWA uses up to 32 different research techniques to get the level of insight required to make the big testing decisions.
-With Discover Car Hire, that included:
+With Discover Cars, that included:

 - Over 500,000 Google Analytics visitor records analyzed